jacebenson/jace.pro/content/post/2019-08-07-ask-why/index.md

 I think it's so important, I ought to write one too.

 I've been on most sides of the equation when it comes to this.
-I was a help desk techncian way way back when.
+I was a help desk technician way way back when.
 Then I tried to help define the requirements that we needed.
 I've been a consultant where I fulfilled the requirements.
 Now I'm a customer again.
 When you're a customer, you really don't care how it works, just that it works.
 Or at least that was my opinion back then.
 Now, however.
 I push back.
 I ask why.
 I get the details that drive to the question, "**What business problem does this solve?**"  You should to.

 ## You are the expert